Keeping You Safe

 - Will you be returning to “business as usual?”

 We are taking a thoughtful, phased approach to resume services, beginning with endoscopies.
 We are first prioritizing procedures for patients whose health will be most negatively impacted by any further delay in care and then for patients requiring more preventive care.
 We have numerous measures in place to ensure a safe environment, including a rigorous screening process for all providers, teammates, patients and necessary visitors.
 We will continue to primarily use telehealth options in our care centers, when medically appropriate and will evaluate and evolve our policies, procedures and available services on an ongoing basis.

 Our patients’ and teammates’ health, well-being and safety are our top priorities.
 As we continue to monitor the number of cases in our area and use data to inform our decision-making, we believe the timing is right to resume some of the most-needed services, such as endoscopy procedures.
 We are taking several additional safety precautions to help ensure our office is a safe place for you/our patients to receive care and those treating you/our patients are healthy and safe.
 We have begun to reschedule appointments that were canceled or suspended due to the pandemic, beginning with patients whose health will be most negatively impacted by any further delay in care.

 - Can I get tested for COVID-19 at your office?
 What kind of test is it?

 We require and offer COVID-19 testing in our offices for our patients prior to their procedure.
-Under the supervision of a nurse, the patient swaps the inside of his or her nose and then places the swap in a tube for testing.
+Under the supervision of a nurse, the patient swabs the inside of his or her nose and then places the swab in a tube for testing.
 The test is painless and very quick.
 Patients will receive their results within 24-72 hours.

 - Is your staff being tested for COVID-19 before you reopen?